 - Heat a cast iron skillet or griddle over the fire.
 Melt butter over a low-heat side, allow to cool slightly and add to the jar of wet ingredients (buttermilk and egg yolks).
 Wipe out skillet and brush with vegetable oil.

 - While heating, shake up the ingredients of the flour mixture container and the buttermilk mixture container separately.
-Next, add the dry contents to the container of buttermilk contents and shake again until just mixed.
+Next, pour the buttermilk contents jar into the flour contents jar and shake again until just mixed.
 It’s okay if there are some lumps in the batter.
 Finally, shake the egg white container vigorously until just foamy, about 2 minutes.
 Add the egg whites to the batter, seal the top, and gently rotate the jar to gently incorporate the egg whites without breaking down all of the air between the egg white proteins.

 - Return the skillet to the grate on top of the fire.
 Once the pan is hot – and you can check by flicking a few drops of water on it and making sure they evaporate – add the vegetable oil to the skillet, swirl it around, and pour about ½ cup of batter into the skillet.
 The batter will be thick, so you may need to use the back of a spoon to shape and smooth it.
 Cook until you notice bubbles appear on the top, about 3 minutes, and then flip and cook for about 2-3 minutes more, or until the pancakes are browned on the bottom.
 The hardest part about cooking pancakes over a campfire is heat control, which is why I recommend offsetting the fire under the grate.
 If you notice your pancakes start to burn too quickly before cooking through, move the skillet to the other side of the grate and allow to cool slightly before adding your next ladle of batter.
 (See my "Guide to Campfire Cooking" for more tips on building a fire that is good for camp cooking.)